programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

 You might well come across historical (or other) data in RDF.
 If you can recognise it you will know what it is and, I hope, find it a bit less intimidating.
 Also, if you know what format something is in you will be able to do a web search: there's a lot of help out there but knowing the right terms to search for is vital.
 Many resources offer their LOD databases for download and you may be able to choose which serialisation you want to download.

 Another advantage in knowing what serialisation of RDF you are looking at it that you can then choose appropriate tools for working with it.
-RDF can come serialised in [JSON](https://en.wikipedia.org/wiki/JSON) or, as we'll see, [XML](https://en.wikipedia.org/wiki/XML).
-You can then use a tool or code library designed for parsing JSON or XML; this is particularly helpful if you already konw how to work with those formats.
+For example, RDF can come serialised in [XML](https://en.wikipedia.org/wiki/XML).
+You can then use a tool or code library designed for parsing a particular format, which is helpful if you already know how to work with it.

 The first syllable, Turtle, stands for *terse* and it's a pleasantly simple way of writing triples.
 RDF/XML is a bit more complicated but many people are familiar with XML and the same tools and techniques used for editing XML can be applied to editing RDF/XML triples too.